Academy International

 Padova, 7 – 10 May 2026

-Application deadline: Sunday, April 19, 2026
+Application deadline: Sunday, May 3, 2026

 Applications are now open for the accommodation grants to participate in the Academy Program of the Galileo Festival of Science and Innovation.
 This is a unique opportunity for networking, exchange, and specialized training—taking place in Padua from Friday, May 8, to Sunday, May 10, 2026.
 The call is open to Bachelor’s, Master’s, PhD, and ITS students from all Italian universities.